 The Memorial...We Must Never Forget

 The South Carolina Law Enforcement Officers Hall of Fame Memorial Room, located in the rotunda, is dedicated to those men and women who have given their lives in service to the people of the state of South Carolina.
 The first officer recognized is Robert Maxwell, sheriff of the old Washington District in the upstate region of the state.
 Sheriff Maxwell was ambushed on his way to court in 1797.
-He is followed by over 300 officers, from all over the state and many different agencies, ranging up to the present time.
+He is followed by more than 400 officers, from all over the state and many different agencies, ranging up to the present time.

 To be considered for induction an officer must be nominated by the head of the South Carolina law enforcement agency for which they worked.
 Federal officers assigned to South Carolina are also eligible.
 They must have been a Class I Certified officer and, at the time of his/her death, been operating in an "active on-duty" capacity, or have died as a result of the lingering effects of an on-duty injury.